Mycelium-Lab/uno-contracts/README.md

 2. Compile all contracts before running migrations `truffle compile --all`

-3. Run specific migration: `truffle migrate --network polygon --compile-none -f 2 --to 2`
+3. Run specific migration: `truffle migrate --network aurora --compile-none -f 2 --to 2`

 # Deployed Smart Contracts

-All contracts are deployed on the Polygon(Matic) Blockchain
+All contracts are deployed on the Aurora Blockchain

 ### UnoAccessManager